-Although many providers will still use the two terms interchangeably to mean the same thing, there is one small but key difference between life insurance and life assurance.
+Although many people use the two terms interchangeably to mean the same thing, there is one small but key difference between life insurance and life assurance.

-This usually relates to term life insurance plans – an insurance policy that runs out after a number of years if you don’t claim – but as mentioned previously, some providers will use life insurance to mean the same thing as life assurance, so check exactly what they mean.
+This usually relates to term life insurance plans – an insurance policy that runs for a pre-agreed term and only pays out if you die within that period – but as mentioned previously, some providers will use life insurance to mean the same thing as life assurance, so check exactly what they mean.

 In reality, life insurance should really only be related to an insurance policy set against a fixed period of time.

 Life assurance, on the other hand, is not exactly the same.
-Death is assured in any life, so the policy is to protect your family from having to pay your bills after you die, and this policy is guaranteed for life, for as long as you live or do not claim.
+Death is assured in any life, so the policy is designed to provide your family or next of kin with a lump sum to help meet their financial needs after you die, and this policy is guaranteed for life, for as long as you live or do not claim.

 In a nutshell: life assurance is for life and life insurance is for a period of time you agree with your insurer.